Past & Planned Inbound Journeys

-Club members that travel on Friendship Force journey are called "Ambassadors."
+Club members who travel on Friendship Force journey are called "Ambassadors."

 They go and live as guests in the home of a "Host," taking part in their regular family activities, and in their community life.

-Ambassadors and Hosts sometimes do not even speak the same language, nor share similar backgrounds, yet the power of friendship overcomes these differences.
+Ambassadors and Hosts sometimes do not share similar backgrounds similar backgrounds, nor even speak the same language, nor, yet they enjoy each other's company as the power of friendship overcomes these differences.

 About Our Inbound Journeys:

-We can accommodate 25 ambassadors and prefer to host two journeys between the end of May and early September because of our wonderful summer weather (an average daily high temperature of 23°C or 73°F), our sunny skies, and the "subarctic" extra-long, summer days.
+We can accommodate 15 to 20 ambassadors and prefer to host two journeys between the end of May and early September because of our wonderful summer weather (an average daily high temperature of 23°C or 73°F), our sunny skies, and the "subarctic" extra-long, summer days.